 What’s Going On With Smilelove?

-According to a late-April Instagram post, Smilelove was struggling financially even before COVID-19 hit — and after that, operations came to a complete halt.
-The following month, Smilelove released a list of operational changes and plans for reopening, which included a price increase and reduced staff.
+According to an April 2020 Instagram post, Smilelove was struggling financially even before COVID-19 hit — and after that, operations came to a complete halt.

-In a recent email to customers, they said that they’re currently unable to process refunds, which is understandably concerning.
-However, a May 21 blog post stated that one of Smilelove’s partners had agreed to fulfill all new orders, and that for every new order, they can also fulfill at least one existing order.
-While not an ideal solution, it’s still a way forward.
+In a May 2020 email to customers, they said that they’re unable to process refunds, which is understandably concerning.
+However, a May 2020 blog post stated that one of Smilelove’s partners had agreed to fulfill all new orders and that for every new order, they can also fulfill at least one existing order.
+However, Smilelove has since deleted the post without fulfilling thousands or orders.

-We tend to agree with this statement from the BBB and would advise our users to choose a safer & more reliable clear aligner service at this time.
+Even with the Smile Away LLC purchase, we agree with the BBB and we would advise our users to choose a safer & more reliable clear aligner service at this time.

 Smilelove Company Background